12 – 15 inches

-Active families, Apartment or House, Home a Lot
+Active families, apartments or houses, someone who is home a Lot

 The Borkie is an adorable mix between the Beagle and the Yorkshire Terrier breeds.
 Beagles are known for their friendly, loving, and happy nature, and Yorkies are affectionate, energetic, and courageous dogs.
-The Borkie is a combination of its parents’ personalities and physical appearances, but she also has her own unique character.
+The Borkie is a combination of its parents’ personalities and physical appearances but also has its own unique character.

-The Borkie is usually closer in size to the Beagle and is, therefore, medium-sized with a similar build and has the Beagle’s floppy ears.
+A Beagle and Yorkie mix is usually closer in size to the Beagle and is, therefore, medium-sized with a similar build and has the Beagle’s floppy ears.
 However, they do tend to sport the silky coat of the Yorkshire Terrier, which could mean the Borkie might also be hypoallergenic.
-The Borkie’s coat is usually medium to long and silky and generally comes in the Beagle’s traditional tricolor of white, tan, and black but also is in shades of gray, black, pied, and brown.
+The Borkie’s coat is usually medium to long and silky, and generally comes in the Beagle’s traditional tricolor of white, tan, and black but also is available in shades of gray, black, pied, and brown.

 The Borkie is a small to medium-sized dog that has a long lifespan and is healthy and energetic.
 They are easy to train thanks to their intelligent and easygoing nature but are also prone to be easily distracted.
 Borkies are very friendly and social and enjoy spending time playing with other dogs.

 They love almost everyone they meet, which also means they won’t make the best guard or watchdogs.